protagolabs/avagi3d/README.md

 The server will open up at `http://localhost:8000`

 # Roadmap
+- [x] Add the email listener script which could receive the user images automatically.
 - [x] Automatically generate the coarse 3D static model
 - [x] Automatically generate the refined 3D static model
 - [] Combine coarse and refined models pipline